 This year on World Oceans Day, For Blue teamed up with the WA Ocean Foundation to host a virtual summit that brought together a network of organisations and impassioned people to celebrate all things ocean.

 We presented five short sessions across the course of the day, covering topics that ranged from Ocean Health and Technology Advancements, all the way through to Science Communication and Attracting Attention.
+You can view the agenda for the day here.

 With over 150 participants from across Australia, it was a huge success!
 And a huge thank you goes out to all organisers, panellists and participants.
 It was this tribe of ocean leaders that came together to make the day informative and enjoyable, all whilst igniting passion and driving us to take further actions to appreciate and acknowledge the significance of the Indian Ocean.